agude/agude.github.io/_books/gun_with_occasional_music.md

 style and {{ pkds }} vision."
 I've read none of {{ r_chandler }}, and little
 {{ full_pkd }}, but this quote sums up {{ this_book }}'s genre perfectly.
 From
-{{ chandler }} it brings in Metcalf---the hardboiled, down-on-his-luck private eye---and Phoneblum---the gangster---and too many "dames" and "broads" to
+{{ chandler }} it brings in Metcalf---the hardboiled, down-on-his-luck private eye---and Phoneblum---the gangster---too many "dames" and "broads" to
-count.
+count, and the prose.
 From {{ pkd }} it borrows a focus on dystopian and surreal technology, drug use, cryogenic prisons, karma as a real currency, and uplifted animals.

 The world in {{ this_book }} is bleak.
 The parts made explicit in the novel are bad: murder, gangsters, techno-slaves, engineered babies, drug use for